microsoft/Product-Recommendations/doc/api-reference.md

 reference the newly created model, as well as the model in the body of the response.
 You can use the [Get Model API](#get-model-information) to query for the model training status along with other model information.

-Optionally model metrics are computed if *evaluationUsageFolderRelativeLocation* is provided.
+Optionally model metrics are computed if *evaluationUsageRelativePath* is provided.
 See [Model Evaluation](model-evaluation.md) for more details.

 The **request** body should be a valid [Model Training Parameters](#model-training-parameters-schema) JSON object.